Zelenskyy visits UK on European tour seeking military aid

-LONDON (AP) — President Volodymyr Zelenskyy was visiting Britain on Monday, as the staunch ally of Ukraine prepares to give more military aid in an effort to change the course of the war.
+LONDON (AP) — President Volodymyr Zelenskyy was visiting Britain on Monday, as the staunch ally of Ukraine promised to give Ukraine hundreds more missiles and attack drones in an effort to change the course of the war.

-The U.K. government confirmed Zelenskyy's arrival early Monday and said he would meet with Prime Minister Rishi Sunak.
+The U.K. government confirmed Zelenskyy's arrival early Monday and said he would meet with Prime Minister Rishi Sunak at Chequers. the prime minister’s country retreat outside London.
+It’s Zelenskyy’s second trip to the U.K. since Russia invaded Ukraine in February 2022.

+This is the fourth European country Zelenskky has visited in the past few days.
+He is seeking more aid as Ukraine prepares a long-anticipated spring offensive to retake territory seized by Russia.

 A message posted Monday on Zelenskyy's official Telegram Channel said: "Today — London.
 The UK is leading the way when it comes to expanding our capabilities on the ground and in the air.
 This cooperation will continue today.
 I will meet my friend Rishi.
 We will conduct substantive negotiations face-to-face and in delegations.”